DPDK/dpdk/doc/guides/tools/proc_info.rst

-The dpdk-procinfo application is a Data Plane Development Kit (DPDK) application that runs as a DPDK secondary process and is capable of retrieving port statistics, resetting port statistics and printing DPDK memory information.
+The dpdk-procinfo application is a Data Plane Development Kit (DPDK) application that runs as a DPDK secondary process and is capable of retrieving port statistics, resetting port statistics, printing DPDK memory information and displaying debug information for port.
 This application extends the original functionality that was supported by dump_cfg.